raito-io/raito-io.github.io/docs/cli/introduction.md

 For example, the [*Snowflake* connector](/docs/cli/connectors/snowflake) is used to connect to Snowflake targets.

 Connectors are implemented as plugins for the CLI.
-A connector plugin is basically a small application, implementing a specific API to make sure the CLI can communicate with it to execute the necessary target-specific work (e.g. fetch the Snowflake meta data or push the access controls to Snowflake).
+A connector plugin is basically a small application, implementing a specific API to make sure the CLI can communicate with it to execute the necessary target-specific work (e.g. fetch the Snowflake metadata or push the access controls to Snowflake).